 Managing application configuration settings is an increasingly important aspect of modern application development.
 Typically, configurations are stored with their associated application code repositories and any changes need a new version of the code to be deployed.
 This is true, even if only a single configuration setting is changed.

-Config as Code (CaC) treats your application settings as first-class citizens.
-Often, this implies that the configurations are stored in their own repository and managed in a different process from the primary codebase.
+Config as Code (CaC) separates configuration from the application code.
+Often, application settings are stored in their own repository and managed in a different process from the primary codebase.

-In this article, we explore what Config as Code means and the benefits of promoting configurations to first-class citizens in the DevOps process.
+In this article, we explore what Config as Code means and the benefits of version control for your configuration.

 Benefits of Config as Code